A Quick Guide to Your Child’s Speech and Language Development – 3 to 4 Years

 A: If your child’s voice is hoarse, breathy, very loud, strained, or too high/low in pitch for more than a month, talk to your child’s doctor and see a speech-language pathologist for help.

-Q: My child has started stuttering when he’s excited.
+Q: My child has started stuttering when they are excited.
 Will this go away?

 A: Many children start repeating words and phrases between the ages of 3 and 4 and this normal disfluency may go away on its own.
 If it lasts for more than a few months or if your child is frustrated, your child’s speech fluency should be assessed to determine if follow-up is needed.

-Q: My child has trouble pronouncing many sounds in her words.
-Will she grow out of this once she goes to school?
+Q: My child has trouble pronouncing many sounds in their words.
+Will they grow out of this once they go to school?

-A: Speech sounds take many years to master, but depending on the sound, how often it occurs, and how her speech is impacted, she may need some extra help.
+A: Speech sounds take many years to master, but depending on the sound, how often it occurs, and how their speech is impacted, they may need some extra help.